-The Brave Zone Network is a student-led initiative that educates LVC students and staff regarding the Lesbian, Gay, Bisexual, and Transgender (LGBT+) community through workshops, which cover topics ranging from the education of the spectrums of sexuality and gender to understanding the difference between sexuality and gender.
+The Brave Zone Network is a student-led initiative that educates LVC students and staff regarding the Lesbian, Gay, Bisexual, and Transgender (LGBTQ+) community through workshops, covering topics such as the difference between sexuality and gender as well as the variation along the spectra of both sexuality and gender.

 The mission of the Green Dot Violence Prevention Committee is to support programming that creates a safe, healthy living and learning environment intolerant of sexual and other forms of power-based personal violence.

 LVC recently implemented the Step UP! program in hopes of encouraging student-athletes to recognize when their peers are suffering any sort of mental, emotional, or physical abuse and help put a stop to it.